This post may contain affiliate links. See our affiliate disclosure for more.

 However, if you live in a home with at least one spare bedroom, then Airbnb is legal in most places.
 If you have two spare bedrooms, you can rent them out separately and double your short-term rental income.
 You should check out Airbnb’s site and see what hosts are earning per night in your area.

-This gig app used to be very low-end.
-However, over the last couple of years, they have begun to up their game.
-Upwork has attracted a following of customers who produce a high demand for people with strong creative and/or computer-related skills.
+This freelancing gig app used to be very low-end for starting a side hustle.
+However, over the last couple of years, they have begun to pick up their game.
+Upwork has attracted a following of customers who produce a high demand for independent contractors with strong creative and/or computer-related skills.

 That was great for people who really had no skills but it was terrible for people who did.
 High-end graphic designers who could earn up to $50 an hour in the old economy suddenly found themselves working for $5 an hour.